 - Specific high school courses are not required for admission.
 However, a strong college preparatory program in high school is recommended.
 Students planning to select majors in chemistry, engineering, mathematics or physics will benefit from four years of mathematics prior to enrolling at NNU.

 - Reasonable accommodations are extended to special-needs students.
 Inquiries about accommodations for students with disabilities should be directed to the Center for Academic Success and Advising.
 The student must provide proper documentation before accommodations can be put into place.
 Any documentation provided is held in the strictest confidence and is used solely for the student's benefit.

 Admission to the Bachelor of Science in Nursing Program

 Admission to the Bachelor of Science in Nursing Program is based on successful completion of established criteria listed on the departmental website.
-Pre-nursing students must submit an online application located at nursing.nnu.edu during the Spring semester of the freshman year.
+Pre-nursing students must submit an online application located at nursing.nnu.edu.

 Admission to the Professional Program in Teacher EducationAdmission to the Teacher Education program is granted to students who meet selection and retention criteria.
 In addition to University admission requirements, students must apply for and receive admission to the Professional Program in Teacher Education.
 Admission to Teacher Education is dependent upon department requirements in the year of program application.

 Admission for Students Who Have Been Charged With or Convicted of a Felony